ktor-doc-jp/ktor-doc-jp/pages/features/locations.md

 ```

 To obtain parameters defined in the superior locations, you just have to include
-those property names in your child classes.
+those property names in your classes for the internal routes.
 For example:

 ```kotlin
 @Location("/type/{name}") data class Type(val name: String)